THE CO-OP CERTIFICATE PROGRAM

 - Get connected.
 Making industry connections while in school will make securing full-time employment much easier.

 We recommend that you complete your first five semesters of study in the classroom and then alternate a semester of paid employment with a semester of classroom study until your senior year (see chart below).
-Many students, however, choose to customize this schedule based on their individual needs.
+In order to receive the Certificate in Cooperative Education, students must complete three rotations of co-op, not including possible summer.

 While on co-op you do not attend classes but for the purpose of registering at UA, you are considered a full-time student even though the co-op "class" is credit/no credit.